Tyler-g-hudson/image-sandbox/README.md

 **--tag:** The middle part of the image tag.
 The full tag of each image will be "wigwam-TAG-SUFFIX" with suffixes in order of generation: "init", "cuda-MAJOR-MINOR-runtime", "mamba-runtime", "cuda-MAJOR-MINOR-dev", "mamba-dev".
 Defaults to "setup".
 **--base:** The base image.
 Recommended and supported base images are "ubuntu" and "oraclelinux:8.4" - any base image not using yum or apt-get, or using operating systems not under the umbrella of CUDA "ubuntu2004" and "rhel8" repositories will fail.
 Defaults to "oraclelinux:8.4".
-**--cuda-version:** The cuda version, in MAJOR.MINOR format, e.g "11.0".
+**--cuda-version:** The CUDA version, in MAJOR.MINOR format, e.g "11.0".
 Defaults to 11.4.
 **--cuda-repo:** The CUDA repository which contains binaries for the base image operating system.
 Supported repositories include "ubuntu2004" for the ubuntu base image and other images with the Ubuntu 20.04 distro installed, and "rhel8" for the oraclelinux:8.4 base image and others using Oracle Linux or yum.
 Defaults to "rhel8".
 **--runtime-env-file:** The path to the runtime environment specfile.
 WIGWAM supports regular requirements.txt files, environment.yml files, and lockfiles.
 Defaults to "runtime-spec-file.txt"
 **--dev-env-file:** The path to the development environment specfile.
 WIGWAM supports regular requirements.txt files, environment.yml files, and lockfiles.
 Defaults to "dev-spec-file.txt"
-**--no-cache:** Using this option causes the docker images to build with no cached steps.
+**--no-cache:** Using this option causes the Docker images to build with no cached steps.
 This may run slower, but can aid in debugging.

 ## Build-All: Acquire and Compile the ISCE3 Framework